bbauska/trump-2025-lies/README.md

 – May 21, 2025 – During a White House meeting with South African President Cyril Ramaphosa, Trump asserted baseless conspiracy theories about the “genocide” of white farmers.
 He showed a video and skimmed through several news articles, declaring white farmers in South Africa have faced “death, death, death, horrible death.”
 Trump also said, “People are fleeing South Africa for their own safety.
 Their land is being confiscated and in many cases they’re being killed.”
 In one of the photos Trump provided as evidence, he stated, “Look, here’s burial sites all over the place.
 These are all white farmers that are being buried.”
 BBC Verify and Reuters identified the image as being from a report about women being killed in the Democratic Republic of Congo in February.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Trump confronts South African president with video, defends Afrikaner resettlement.
-(PBS News)
+<h3>Trump confronts South African president with video, defends Afrikaner resettlement.
+(PBS News)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

 – May 21, 2025 – A Bronx high school student was detained by ICE during a routine immigration hearing.
 The student, Dylan, who is twenty and whose last name was withheld in media reports because his family feared retaliation, had fled Venezuela last year and was subsequently kidnapped and held for ransom in Mexico by the Sinaloa cartel.
 His mother eventually secured his release, and Dylan then turned himself in at the US border through a Biden-era program.
 After requesting asylum, he was allowed to enter the country while waiting for a court date and joined his mother and two siblings in the Bronx.
 Dylan’s arrest was part of a nationwide immigration escalation in which ICE officials have shown up at immigration courts in large numbers, and government lawyers have requested that immigration cases be dismissed so that they can then begin expedited deportation proceedings.
 Dylan, who attended his immigration hearing without a lawyer, unknowingly gave up his legal protections when his case was dismissed and was promptly arrested by ICE.
 “Dylan entered the United States with permission to seek asylum, and his detention robs him of the opportunity to seek that relief with the full protections offered to him under the law,” said the New York Legal Assistance Group.
 “He works, goes to school, has friends, and was fully complying with immigration proceedings.
 All this does is disrupt communities and unnecessarily put people in chaotic and potentially harmful situations.”